 Since the release of Valisure’s report virtually all generic and brand name versions of Zantac have been withdrawn from the consumer market, with most manufacturers voluntarily recalling their products.

 Our firm is currently investigating cases where individuals took Prescription and Brand Name Zantac – we are not accepting cases involving generic versions of Ranitidine – before being diagnosed with one of the following types of cancer:

 - Colorectal Cancer (including colon and rectal cancer)

 - Liver Cancer

 - Uterine Cancer

-If you or someone you know has been diagnosed with one of these forms of cancer after taking Zantac (or generic Ranitidine), contact us online or call us at 1-866-252-3535.
+If you or someone you know has been diagnosed with one of these forms of cancer after taking Prescription or Brand Name Zantac, contact us online or call us at 1-866-252-3535.

 Do not stop taking any medication without consulting your healthcare provider.